-The main bus station in Prague is situated near the metro station Florenc (metro line B and C).
-There are several buses going to Pilsen from there every day.
-Another option is the final stop of metro (line B) Zličín.
+The central bus station in Prague is situated near the metro station Florenc (metro line B and C).
+Several buses are going to Pilsen from there every day.
+Another option is the final stop of the metro (line B) Zličín.
 The bus ride takes approximately 60 minutes.